mirage-sql/mirage/README.md

 Mirage-SQL
 ======

-Mirage is an easy and powerful SQL centric database access library in Java which provides the dynamic SQL template by plain SQL.
+Mirage is an easy and powerful SQL centric database access library for Java which provides the dynamic SQL template by plain SQL.

 ```sql
 SELECT * FROM BOOK